 Every time you say you’re busy, you’re actually saying that you can’t prioritize your life.

 Most people identify being busy with being successful.
-But unlike 95% of the people I know, I don’t think being busy means you’re successful.
+But unlike 95% of the people I know, I don’t think to be busy means you’re successful.

 When you meet people, they often want to show you that they have busy lives.
 “A full calendar must mean that I’m doing SOMETHING right, right?”